codalnest/files/tax-code.md

 Any income of nonresidents, whether individuals or corporations, from transactions with depository banks under the expanded system shall be exempt from income tax.

-(4) ``Intercorporate Dividends. -`` Dividends received by a domestic corporation from another domestic corporation shall not be subject to tax.
+(4) ``Intercorporate Dividends. -`` Dividends received by a domestic corporation shall not be subject to tax under this Title: Provided, That for foreign-sourced dividends to be exempt, the funds from such dividends actually received or remitted into the Philippines are reinvested in the business operations of the domestic corporation in the Philippines within the next taxable year from the time the foreign-sourced dividends were received and shall be limited to funding the working capital requirements, capital expenditures, dividend payments, investment in domestic subsidiaries, and infrastructure project: Provided, further, That the domestic corporation holds directly at least twenty percent (20%) of the outstanding shares of the foreign corporation and has held the shareholdings for a minimum of two (2) years at the time of the dividends distribution. (``as amended by the RA 11534 - CREATE Act.``)

 (5) ``Capital Gains Realized from the Sale, Exchange or Disposition of Lands and/or Buildings. -`` A final tax of six percent (6%) is hereby imposed on the gain presumed to have been realized on the sale, exchange or disposition of lands and/or buildings which are not actually used in the business of a corporation and are treated as capital assets, based on the gross selling price of fair market value as determined in accordance with Section 6(E) of this Code, whichever is higher, of such lands and/or buildings.